grodansparadis/Pi_SD_SAVER/README.md

 ### Requirements:

-* A Raspberry Pi (any model - see notes about the Raspbery Pi 3) and an Adafruit PowerBoost 1000C Charger
+* a Raspberry Pi (any model - see notes about the Raspbery Pi 3)
+* an Adafruit PowerBoost 1000C Charger
+* a Lion battery, I'm using a 1000 mAh from Costco.
 * an Attiny85
 * an arduino IDE with the Attiny85 library installed, see: <a href="http://highlowtech.org/?p=1695"> High-Low tech</a> or <a href="https://github.com/damellis/attiny"> Github-Damellis/attiny</a>
 * an arduino UNO or equivalent as a programmer, see: <a href="http://highlowtech.org/?p=1706"> High-Low tech<a/> Note: the arduino UNO as an ISP is by far the simplest